RegalMedia/crosscode-save-decryptor/README.md

-Decrypts the CrossCode save game file (`cc.save`) to allow easier editing.
+Decrypts the CrossCode save game file (`cc.save`) and provides a basic JSON editor for making changes.
 The game already supports reading either encrypted or decrypted save games with no modifications required.

 # Info
 Basic details of the CrossCode save game location and format can be found here: <a href="https://crosscode.fandom.com/wiki/Savegame">https://crosscode.fandom.com/wiki/Savegame</a>

-CrossCode save games are located in the cc.save file in these locations:
+CrossCode save games are located in the `cc.save` file in these locations:

 <table class="table table-bordered table-sm">
     <thead>